vivekPatel21/WireRouter/README.md

 ## Try Yourself

-If you want to try this out for yourself
+If you want to try this out for yourself?

+All you need to do is put in a .input file and run it through the test to see it do it's job and solve it.
+And you need to configure the input file, like so:

+3

+3

+0

+2

+0 0 0 2

+1 1 2 2